- Privacy Notice

 - As part of our marketing and promotional activities (if you agree).

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 We do not use automated decision making or profiling however there may be occasions where inadvertently we identify special category information about you.

-- Video footage, or
+- Video footage

-- Face to face meetings, or
+- Face to face meetings

-- Statements you provide to us, or
+- Statements you provide to us

 - Declaration of Interests

 - Social media.